 This is particularly important to understand when episodes include behaviours that are out of control, violent or increase risk for a child.

-When you understand how problematic AOD use affects a parent’s daily life, you are more able to see how it impacts on their child.
+When you understand how problematic alcohol and other drugs use affects a parent’s daily life, you are more able to see how it impacts on their child.

 Use the following practice reflections to understand the particular ways a child may be more vulnerable as risk increases.